Spicery/gingerdocs/ginger_aspirations.rst

-* Restriction - when restrictions are introduced into the language, it should be possible to relax them without altering the meaning of programs (e.g. the early discussion of semi-colon elected to demand zero-results and not automatically force zero-results, which meant when we relaxed that rule everything carried on working.)
+* Restriction - when restrictions are introduced into the language, it should be possible to relax them without altering the meaning of existing programs (e.g. the early discussion of semi-colon elected to demand zero-results and not automatically force zero-results, which meant when we relaxed that rule everything carried on working.)

-* Library procedures have no magic features that user procedures cannot duplicate.
-All system features are packaged so that a programmer can make use of them separately - not as part of some pre-determined task.
+* Library code has no magic features that user procedures cannot duplicate.

+* All features are packaged so that a programmer can make use of them separately - not as part of some pre-determined task.

-* Patterns in the language should be complete.
-We strive to fit language features into memorable patterns and wherever we start a pattern we strive to complete it.
+* Patterns in language andn library features should be complete.
+We strive to fit features into memorable patterns and wherever we start a pattern we strive to complete it.
 Omissions are treated as breaking the pattern and we hate breaking patterns.